SpaceWAGdev/spacewagdev.github.io/_posts/2023-12-20-accessing-ebooks.markdown

 # Downloading Books from Library Genesis directly to Calibre
 Calibre has an extensive plugin repository maintained by the community.

 A plugin I can recommend is the [Libgen Calibre Store][store-plugin] plugin.
 It lets you search for and download from Library Genesis directly from the Calibre interface.
-To install it, follow [these steps][store-plugin-install]
+To install it, follow [these steps][store-plugin-install].

+# Libgen doesn't have your book?
+You can always try alternative sources.
+[Hatt](/hatt/) lets you search multiple sites at once.

 [libgen]: https://libgen.is
 [calibre]: https://calibre-ebook.com/download